A little SD political comedy from Twitter.

 Rep. Schaefbauer was retweeting some crazy cuckoo paranoia that all the states media are out to get the members of the hard right, including myself, repeating utterly debunkable nuttery that I think originated with Lora Hubbel as a source:

-So this other author, no less kooky than Lora, claims I skewer the opponents of Republicans (derided as Uniparty opponents) because I’m paid $40-60k per year by the GOP.
+So this other author, no less kooky than Lora, claims I skewer the opponents of Republicans (deriding the GOP as the Uniparty) because I’m paid $40-60k per year by the GOP.

 I always have to ask that If that’s the case where is the check?!?
 I’d love to not need my day job where I deal with insurance claims for things that blow up, burn down, become infested by bedbugs, and where tree branch after tree branch land on vehicles.